Derek Boorman: Military career

 and Colonel of the Staffordshire Regiment from 1985 to 1990.

+Boorman was appointed Lieutenant of the Tower of London in 1989, holding office until 1992.

+Boorman was appointed a Companion of the Order of the Bath (CB) in the 1982 Birthday Honours, and promoted to Knight Commander of the Order (KCB) in the 1986 New Year Honours.

 Retirement and death

 In October 1992 he was appointed a Member of the Government's Security Commission and in 1996 he accused Government Ministers of being untruthful in their evidence to the Arms to Iraq Inquiry.
 He retired from the Security Commission in 1998.

 In 1994 he became Chairman of the Royal Hospitals Trust – a post he held until 1998.
 Then in 2000 he became a Deputy Pro-Chancellor of the University of Kent.

 Boorman died on 25 April 2025, at the age of 94.